Frequently asked questions

 There are two ways to provide ashes.

-You can bring the ashes during a visit to the atelier.
+You can bring the memorial material during a visit to the atelier.
 I will then fill the jewelry during your visit.
-Once the piece is finished, you can collect both the jewelry and the remaining ashes from the atelier.
+Once the piece is finished, you can collect both the jewelry and the remaining memorial material from the atelier.

-Alternatively, I can send you and return the completed jewelry and ashes by post.
-If you’ve ordered online, you can request a free shipping kit during checkout.
-I will send it to you at no cost.
-Simply follow the step-by-step instructions included and return the kit for free.
+Alternatively, I can send you and return the completed jewelry and memorial material by post.
+If you’ve ordered online, I will send you a memorial material shipping kit.
+Simply follow the step-by-step instructions included and return the kit.
 I’ll notify you as soon as I receive the material.

 The filling process is carried out with great care in the atelier, in a calm and focused environment.
 Currently, you cannot be present during this process.